Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 The Coolest Street Art Around the World

 Over the past few years, graffiti and street art installations have been popping up all over major cities and small towns everywhere!
 Here you’ll find 33 of the coolest street art murals that you can find across the world!
-See if any of your favorites made the list. coolest street art

 1. “California Dreaming” by Ricardo Gonzalez